 1. Are development plans or extensive infrastructure works scheduled for your area?

 No need to panic.
 It's a simple inquiry to conduct at your municipal offices (construction planning department).
 If such works are indeed planned, you must know about them in advance since they can make the lives of any residents a living hell.

-2. Are there enough parking spots within your neighborhood?
+2. Are there enough parking spots around your neighborhood?

-Trust us, the last thing you want to do at the end of an exhausting day at work is to look for parking for an hour and finally find it somewhere in Kathmandu.
+Trust us, the last thing you want to do at the end of an exhausting day at work is tirelessly look for parking just to finally find one somewhere in Kathmandu.